 Rachael advises clients on public and administrative law litigation, as well as general commercial and intellectual property disputes.

-- acted as counsel to Te Whakakitenga, the tribal authority for Waikato-Tainui, on governance issues in a successful Court of Appeal case
+- Appearing as counsel for Te Whakakitenga, the tribal authority for Waikato-Tainui, on governance issues in a successful Court of Appeal case.

-- acted for a major energy company in a tax dispute relating to geothermal energy assets
+- Representing major energy company in a tax dispute relating to geothermal energy assets.

-- advised and appeared in courts and tribunals for iwi clients on Māori Land and Takutai Moana (foreshore and seabed) issues.
+- Advising and appearing in courts and tribunals for iwi clients on Māori Land and Takutai Moana (foreshore and seabed) issues.